to the book the Bhâgavata Purâna

 Chapter 3: Gajendra's Prayers of Surrender

-(33) Seeing him that aggrieved alighted the Unborn One so full of mercy immediately and saved He, before the eyes of all the godly present with His disc severing the mouth from the crocodile its trunk, King Gajendra by pulling him out of the water.
+(33) Seeing him in pain, the Unborn One, so full of mercy, alighted immediately and saved him with His disc, before the eyes of all the godly souls present, by severing the snout from the crocodile’s trunk and pulled Gajendra out of the water.'

 Chapter 4: Gajendra Returns to the Spiritual World

-(14) This what I described to you, o King, about the unlimited potency of Lord Krishna in delivering the devotee Gajendra, promotes those who hear of it to the heavenly spheres and increases their reputation as a devotee; it takes away the contaminations of Kali-yuga [see 1.17: 24-25] and drives away the bad dreams, o best of the Kurus.
+(14) What I have described to you, oh great King, concerning the belief in Lord Krishna that delivered King Gajendra, promotes those who hear about it to the heavenly spheres and increases their reputation.
+It takes away the darkness of the immorality of Kali-yuga [see 1.17: 24-25] and puts an end to bad dreams, oh best of the Kurus.

 Chapter 5: The Fifth and Sixth Manu and the Prayers of Brahmâ with the Suras

-(24) S'rî S'uka said: 'The Lord of the Veda thus talking to the godly, o subduer of the enemies, went directly to the abode of the Invincible One beyond the world of darkness.
-(25) There, unto Him who in His true form cannot be seen, but about whom all the Veda speaks, uttered the master of the gods the divine prayers of which the vibrations then settled the rule over the mind.
+(24) S'rî S'uka said: 'The Lord of the Veda thus talking to the Suras, oh subduer of the enemies, went together with the gods directly to the abode of [Vishnu,] the Invincible One beyond the world of darkness.
+(25) There, unto Him whose form cannot be seen but about whom one hears in the Veda, the master of the gods uttered the divine prayer the vibrations of which then settled the rule over the senses.

 Chapter 6: The Suras and Asuras Declare a Truce

-(1) S'rî S'uka said: 'The Supreme Lord Hari, the Supreme Controller, thus being prayed to
+(1) S'rî S'uka said: 'Oh King, the Supreme Lord Hari, the Controller, thus being glorified by

-by the godly then appeared before them, o King, with an effulgence of thousands of suns rising.
+the godly souls then appeared before them with an effulgence of a thousand

-(26) S'rî S'uka said: 'After the Supreme Lord thus had advised the godly, disappeared the
+(26) S'rî S'uka said: 'After the Almighty Lord thus had advised the demigods, the Supreme Personality,

 For copyright notices concerning the individual images